vegaprotocol/documentation/docs/api/vega-wallet/reference/core/json-rpc-basics.md

 **Third-party applications cannot access this namespace.** The admin namespace is not accessible from the communication layer (the top level API) of the Vega Wallet software.
 Issuing the request targeting a method of the admin namespace from a third-party application will result in a rejection.

 Therefore, as an example, if you want to programmatically create a wallet, you have 3 options:
-a.
-Use the command line (`vega wallet create`), if you have the Vega software available.
+1. Use the command line (`vega wallet create`), if you have the Vega software available.
 We recommend using the `json` output flag in scripts.
-b.
-Write your own software in Golang and use Vega code as a library.
+2. Write your own software in Golang and use Vega code as a library.
-c.
-Reimplement the wallet creation from scratch using the technology of you choice.
+3. Reimplement the wallet creation from scratch using the technology of you choice.

 ### Client namespace